Funny Games (2007 film): Plot

-During the "games", Peter and Paul put Georgie's head in a bag and ask Ann to strip naked.
-Georgie is nearly suffocated until George asks Ann to follow the men's instructions.
-When released from the bag, Georgie escapes the house with the help of his parents.
-He goes to the house of Fred, where he discovers bloody corpses.
-Meanwhile, Paul pushes Ann, whose hands have been tied by tape behind her back, onto a sofa that is some space away from George, and ties her ankles by tape as well before going out to search for Georgie, leaving Peter to watch over the Farbers.
+Meanwhile, Paul ties Ann up before going out to search for Georgie, leaving Peter to watch over the Farbers.
 Ann asks why they do not directly kill them, and Peter answers that they should not forget the fun of the games.
-When Peter goes to the kitchen to get eggs, Ann jumps to George but George fails to untape her before Peter comes back, and Peter beats her and breaks the eggs again.
+When Peter goes to the kitchen to get eggs, Ann jumps to George but George fails to free her before Peter comes back, and Peter beats her and breaks the eggs again.
 Ann begs Peter to let them go, but he refuses.
-Georgie finds a shotgun in the house of Fred and Paul tells him to go ahead and shoot him with it, but the gun fails to go off.
-Paul returns him to the living room, and gives the shotgun to Peter.
+Georgie finds a shotgun in Fred's house and Paul tells him to go ahead and shoot him with it, but the gun fails to go off, revealing the gun to be empty.
+Paul returns him to the living room, and gives the shotgun to Peter, and reveals the two missing shotgun shells.

 The men play a new game, saying whoever gets counted out will be shot.
 While Paul is in the kitchen getting something to eat, Georgie panics and runs, which results in Peter shooting and killing him.
 Paul berates Peter for being trigger-happy, and the two men decide to briefly leave.
 George and Ann are grief-stricken over their loss, but they eventually resolve to survive.
-Ann is able to free herself and flee the house while George desperately tries to make a call on the malfunctioning phone.
+Ann is able to free herself and flee the house while George desperately tries to make a 911 call on the malfunctioning phone.
 Ann fails to find help, only to be re-captured by Peter and Paul, who bring her back to the house.

-After stabbing George, they tell Ann to say a prayer before making a choice for her husband; a painful and prolonged death with the "little" knife, or a quick and brutal death with the "big" shotgun.
+The next level of games begin with Peter stabbing George.
+They tell Ann to say a prayer before making a choice for her husband; a painful and prolonged death with the "little" knife, or a quick and brutal death with the "big" shotgun.
 While Paul is talking, Ann seizes the shotgun on the table in front of her and kills Peter.
 An enraged Paul grabs the shotgun and starts looking for the television remote.
 Upon finding it, he rewinds the last occurrences back to a moment before Ann grabs the shotgun, breaking the fourth wall.
 On the "do over", Paul snatches the shotgun away before she can grab it and admonishes her, saying she is not allowed to break the rules.